- Juluca (as a combination product containing dolutegravir, rilpivirine)

 - you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body or cause other conditions to occur.
 This may cause you to develop symptoms of those infections or conditions.
 If you have new or worsening symptoms after starting treatment with rilpivirine, be sure to tell your doctor.

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do IF I FORGET to take a dose?

 Take the missed dose as soon as you remember it.
-However, if it is less than 4 hours before you are scheduled to take your next dose, skip the missed dose and continue your regular dosing schedule.
+However, if it has been more than 12 hours since your last dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What SIDE EFFECTS can this medicine cause?

 Rilpivirine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: